scikit-learn-contrib/metric-learn/doc/supervised.rst

 Local Fisher Discriminant Analysis (LFDA)

-:class:`LFDA` is a linear supervised dimensionality reduction method.
+`LFDA` is a linear supervised dimensionality reduction method.
 It is particularly useful when dealing with multimodality, where one ore more classes consist of separate clusters in input space.
 The core optimization problem of LFDA is solved as a generalized eigenvalue problem.